- Enabling the Forms functionality

-With JetEngine plugin creating a form is simple and easy.
-You can start your own basic form template and add this form template to your website, customize it and have guests order your services online.
+With the JetEngine plugin creating a form is simple and easy.
+You can start your own basic form template and add this form template to your website, customize it, and have guests order your services online.
 So let’s dive into the process of creating a layout for the form.

 Creating a form layout

-Proceed to the JetEngine > Forms tab in your WP Dashboard and click the “Add New” button.
+Proceed to the JetEngine > Forms tab and click the “Add New” button.

 Come up with the title for your form and start adding fields to set the area that should be filled out by your customers.